JUSTIN MINUE KIM, PH.D.

 Before joining the faculty at SKKU in 2020, Dr. Kim was a Postdoctoral Associate at Duke University, then an Assistant Professor of Psychology at the University of Hawaii at Manoa.
 Dr. Kim holds a Ph.D. in Psychological and Brain Sciences from Dartmouth College, and an M.A. in Clinical Psychology from Seoul National University.

-Nayoung is a Psychology major at SKKU, and joined the HumAN lab via the Combined Bachelor & Master Program.
-She will transition into a graduate student in Spring 2021.
+Nayoung was a Psychology major at SKKU, and joined the HumAN lab via the Combined Bachelor & Master (CBM) Program.
+She transitioned to a graduate student in Spring 2021.

 Broadly, she is interested in how and why people differ in their emotional disposition by explicating the underlying neurocognitive processes responsible for the emergence of such inter-individual variations.
 Outside the lab, Nayoung indulges in fantasy novels - briefly leaving behind the scientific and empirical world.

 Wonyoung is a Psychology major at SKKU.
-He joined the HumAN lab as an undergraduate research assistant.
+He joined the HumAN lab as an undergraduate research assistant, and will become a graduate student via the Combined Bachelor & Master (CBM) program.

 Wonyoung's research interests lie where social and clinical neurosciences meet.
 He is interested in the inter-individual variability of brain structure and connectivity as a function of mood disorder symptoms, focusing on its interpersonal and clinical implications.
 His passion for understanding the human mind occasionally takes on a different form, such as enjoying films, stories, and TV shows.